 It begins with the realization that “lucky bamboo” is not actually bamboo at all.
 And then they tell you there are two kinds of bamboo: runners and clumpers.
 But then you discover that there are more than 1,400 species of bamboo, plus a few hundred cultivars and subspecies, bringing the total number of distinct varieties closer to 2,000.
 And now you want to know how to tell them all apart.

 Identifying different species of bamboo can be very difficult.
 The best technique is to spend a lot of time among the bamboo and get to know as many varieties as possible.
-The most helpful indicating factors include the size and shape of the culms, the size and shape of the leaves, and the branching pattern.
-Experts will pay close attention to smaller details in the fresh shoots, the culm sheaths and the internodal joints.
+The most helpful indicating factors include the root structure, the size and shape of the culms, the size and shape of the leaves, and the branching pattern.
+Experts will pay close attention to smaller details in the fresh shoots, the culm sheaths, and the internodal joints.

 The following article should serve as something of an introductory lesson in identifying bamboo species, filled with lots of photographs for reference.
 To become a real expert in recognizing bamboo, a person could spend a lifetime studying the leaves and branches of these remarkable grasses.
 But the bamboo pictures and scientific names shown below will give beginner and intermediate gardeners a reasonable orientation and a place to get started.